Let’s face it.

 Losing Control of Your Inventory

 Buying trends change constantly and savvy online sellers stay ahead of the competition by adjusting their tactics and strategies to meet these changes.
-One major downside of the FBA program is some sellers are required to send a large portion, if not all, their inventory to an Amazon fulfillment center.
+One major downside of the FBA program is some sellers are required to send a large portion, if not all of their inventory to an Amazon fulfillment center.
 By relinquishing physical control of their inventory, they can’t adapt as quickly which can put them at a huge disadvantage.

 Imagine a scenario where a seller sends half their inventory to Amazon for fulfillment and keeps the other half for their own ecommerce store.
 Everything is going great until they get a call from a big box retailer (Target, Walmart, etc) for a large order which is a huge win, but then they are forced to pull from their on-hand inventory and are left with very little inventory to fulfill orders from their own ecommerce store.

 In the middle of the COVID-19 epidemic in March 2020, Amazon prioritized essential products in their marketplace.
 As a result, sellers who were deemed as selling non-essential goods saw huge delays in delivery times and Amazon was not accepting inbound goods from them to replenish their stocks.
 This was devastating to some sellers as sales dried up and they had no way to sell their product elsewhere since their inventory was stuck at an Amazon fulfillment center.
 In addition, Amazon restricted FBA inventory for the 2020 holidays which had a negative impact for a lot of sellers.
 While the COVD-19 crisis was an unprecedented event and it’s understandable why Amazon took these measures, it highlights some of the dangers of consolidating your inventory with Amazon or being too reliant on a single sales channel.

 With the growing number of sales channels, including Big Box stores, online retailers, and marketplaces (Walmart, eBay, etc), it’s advantageous to have control their physical inventory so they can more easily meet the demands of their end-consumers.